-Adnams has revealed a popular pub in Aldeburgh will reopen after refurbishment on March 1, under a new manager.
+Adnams has revealed the popular Cross Keys Aldeburgh pub will reopen after refurbishment on March 1, under a new manager.

 Emily Portsmouth will take over behind the bar, working for the Southwold brewery, offering a range of Adnams cask and keg beers, spirits and wines as well as traditional pub food.

-The busy pub in the resort’s Crabbe Street is currently undergoing extensive renovation and refurbishment, but Adnams is keen to point out it will retain its unique atmosphere and character.
+The busy pub in the resort’s Crabbe Street, one of many good pubs in Aldeburgh, is currently undergoing extensive renovation and refurbishment, but Adnams is keen to point out it will retain its unique atmosphere and character.

 “We cannot wait to fling the doors back open again and welcome old and new customers,” said Adnams director of properties, Nick Attfield.